Atom-Learning/components/README.md

 #### Explanation

 You will also be able to work on developing components via the basic sandbox; which is still available instead of adding to the NetlifyCMS documentation.
 Use only when developing locally and do not commit changes to the sandbox file.
 To run the sandbox for development: `yarn dev:sandbox`

+Note that you don't need to be watching for library changes when developing via the sandbox as the command itself handles it.

 ## Tests